Cupertino High School: Science

 Science is another significant department in Cupertino High School.
-There are AP courses offered in all three of the major sciences (Bio, Chem, and Physics).
-In addition, there is also AP Environment Science.
+There are AP courses offered in all three of the major sciences (Biology, Chemistry, and Physics).
+In addition, there is also AP Environmental Science and Science and Society.
 Most science courses are taught in the old science building (500s) or the new science building (6000s - 7000s) with a higher concentration of AP classes taught in the old science building.
-AP Physics C is offered by putting both AP Physics C: Mechanics and AP Physics C: Electricity & Magnetism into one year, making it one of the hardest course on campus.
+AP Physics C is offered by putting both AP Physics C: Mechanics and AP Physics C: Electricity & Magnetism into one year (each of the two is approximately a semester long), making it one of the hardest courses on campus.

 World languages

-There are four languages offered in Cupertino High School: Chinese, Japanese, Spanish, and French.
-Every languages has classes for five levels (level 4 is honors and level 5 is AP).
+There are four languages offered at Cupertino High School: Chinese, Japanese, Spanish, and French.
+Every language has classes for five levels (level 4 is honors and level 5 is AP).
+Students typically start with Level 1 or 2, depending on whether or not they have taken a class in the same language in middle school.

 Other programs

-Cupertino High School include special programs like AVID, Terra Nova, and Special Education.
+Cupertino High School includes special programs like AVID, Terra Nova, and Special Education.

 AVID is a high school program designed to prepare students for success in four year universities.
 The goal of the program is to teach organization, leadership, and academic skills.

 Terra Nova is another high school program designed for high potential students who need additional support during the school day.

-Student government and events

-Cupertino High School Associate Student Body is the official student government of Cupertino High School.
-There are four executive ASB positions: President, Vice President, Treasurer, and Secretary.
-These position exist as the top of the ASB.
-Inside each class council, there are also equivalent positions.
-In addition to the executive positions, there are other positions that fall under ASB commissions.
-These include campus link, clubs, IDC, Athletics, Publicity, and Spirit.

-ASB plan school wide events such as rallies, homecomings, Junior Prom and Senior Prom.
-Class council supports ASB activities and hosts fundraiser to raise funds for their own class.

-Student Senate

-Student Senate serves as the legislative council of Cupertino and votes in important ASB policies and clubs.
-The goal of the council is to improve student life on campus.

-IDC

-The Intra-District Council's goal is to improve relationships within schools of the FUHSD district.
-The IDC council represents Cupertino High School Students and hosts IDC exchanges, a FUHSD event where students go to other FUHSD schools for a day to meet people to experience life there.

-Powderpuff

-Powderpuff was an annual event where girls play American football and guys cheerlead.